Anita Page: Personal life

 Page was the last living attendee of the first Academy Awards ceremony in 1929, and frequently gave interviews as the "last star of the silents", appearing in documentaries about the era.
 She collapsed at the 1988 Academy Awards ceremony and was rushed to Good Samaritan Hospital, where she was said to be in stable condition.
 A spokesperson reported she had fainted because of a "combination of things--the heat, exhaustion, the excitement."

-Page died in her sleep at the age of 98 on September 6, 2008, at her home in Los Angeles, where she had lived with long-time companion Randal Malone.
+Page died in her sleep at the age of 98 on September 6, 2008, at her home in Van Nuys, Los Angeles, where she had lived with long-time companion Randal Malone.
 She is buried in the Holy Cross Cemetery in San Diego alongside House.